abhinovenagarajans/abhinovenagarajans.github.io/_pages/about.md

 ---

 Hi!
-I'm Abhinove, a grad student in physics.
+I'm Abhinove, a prospective graduate student in physics.
 I intend to use this site to talk about my research interests, and discuss some of the things I'm learning and store notes/problems.
 Occassionally I might discuss a few of my other interests.

 Welcome to my webpage!